Wicklets/wick-editor-2018/README.md

 # How to contribute to Wick
 Want to help us make Wick?
 There's plenty to do, we'd love your help.

+Be sure to read the [code of conduct](https://github.com/zrispo/wick-editor/blob/master/code-of-conduct.md)!!

 ### Create tutorials
 Wick needs tutorials!
 If you're interested in making text or video tutorials, contact [@zrispo](https://twitter.com/zrispo), especially if you want to make non-english tutorials!
 The [tutorial page](http://wickeditor.com/#tutorials) is a good place to start if you want a template.